“Why Are Dreams So Weird?”

 What Do Dreams Reveal About You?

 Tip: Keep a notebook or note app beside your bed.
-Even if it’s a one-liner write it down.
+Even if it is just one line, write it down.

 Conclusion: Embrace the Weird

-Your brain loves making up stories even when you’re asleep.
+Your brain loves making up stories even when you are asleep.
 Dreams may seem absurd, but they are part of how your brain stays healthy, processes feelings, and explores creativity.
-So next time you wake up thinking what even was that, grab a pen — you might just catch a glimpse into your subconscious world.
+So next time you wake up thinking “what even was that,” grab a pen.
+You might catch a glimpse into your subconscious world.

 Admin @ Stemdom.com